willyvegat/web-sprint-challenge-applied-javascript/README.md

 ## Submission format

-- [ ] Submit via Codegrade by committing and pushing any new changes to the *main* branch.
+- [ x] Submit via Codegrade by committing and pushing any new changes to the *main* branch.
-- [ ] Check Codegrade for automated feedback.
+- [ x] Check Codegrade for automated feedback.
-- [ ] Check Codegrade in the days following the Sprint Challenge for reviewer feedback.
+- [ x] Check Codegrade in the days following the Sprint Challenge for reviewer feedback.
-- [ ] Any changes pushed after the deadline will not receive any feedback.
+- [ x] Any changes pushed after the deadline will not receive any feedback.

 ## Interview Questions

 Demonstrate your understanding of this week's concepts by answering the following questions:

 1. What is the DOM?
+- It stands for document object model.
+It is a programming interface for web documents
 2. What is an event?
+- a change in the state of an object
 3. What is an event listener?
+- An event listener is a function in a computer program that waits for an event to occur
 4. Why would we convert a NodeList into an Array?
+- So that is has access to the build in functions or methods of an array
 5. What is a component?
+- A function